How to Deal with Child Custody in Divorce

 Our national team of Family Law and Divorce Solicitors offer a wide range of legal services to help you and your children.

-We can provide legal advice on child custody disputes and negotiate agreements such as Child Arrangement Orders, Parental Responsibility and Court Orders.
+We can provide legal advice on childcare disputes and negotiate agreements such as Child Arrangement Orders and parental responsibility.

-We understand that emotions can run high, and the divorce process can be confusing, especially for the children involved.
+We understand that emotions can run high, and divorce or separation can be confusing, especially for the children involved.
 We want to act in their best interests and we will do all we can to avoid any unnecessary conflict and try to reach the best outcome for you and your children.

-We will always handle each case with the sensitivity it deserves and tailor our service to your needs and circumstances.
-We will speak to you without using legal jargon and we will always be completely open and transparent when it comes to our fees.
+We will always handle each case with the sensitivity it deserves and tailor our service to your needs.
+We will speak to you without using legal jargon and we're always transparent when it comes to our fees.

 We're happy to help